rosustefan/git-essential-training-5988161/gitStatusDemo.md

-This is a line of text.
+This is a line of better text.